 Solution Architect

 Once requirements are clear, the partner designs the system architecture.
 This means deciding which Zoho apps to use, how modules and fields should be structured, what data flows between applications, and where third-party integrations are needed.
 The architecture phase prevents costly rework later by mapping dependencies before anyone starts clicking buttons in the admin panel.
+If you are not sure whether your business has reached this point, see our guide on the signs you need a Zoho implementation partner.

 Developer and Configurator